MadinaSadhana/ChangeValidation/replit.md

 - **Overall Status Summary Header**: Enhanced summary cards showing total change requests and overall completion status:
   - **In Progress Status**: Change requests with validations currently being worked on (blue indicators)
   - **Pending Status**: Change requests with validations awaiting action (yellow indicators)
-  - **Completed Status**: Change requests with all validations completed or marked not applicable (green indicators)
+  - **Completed Status**: Change requests with all validations completed (green indicators)
   - Total count display with color-coded status indicators and descriptive badges
 - **Overall Status Column**: New table column showing calculated overall status per change request:
-  - **Completed**: Only when ALL applications have both Pre and Post validations completed or marked not applicable
+  - **Completed**: Only when ALL applications have both Pre and Post validations completed
   - **In Progress**: When any application has validations currently in progress
   - **Pending**: When any application has validations awaiting action
   - Status is shown only on first row of each change request for clean display